elibolonur/ts-express-vuejs/README.md

 # Typescript + Express + Vuejs
 Boilerplate for Express + Vue.JS with Typescript

+If you need a similar boilerplate for Vue 3, Typescript and Composition api [check it here](https://github.com/elibolonur/ts-express-vue3)

 Feel free to send PR :tada:

 `npm run serve` to run both client & server project concurrently